losisin/helm-values-schema-json-action/README.md

 # helm-values-schema-json GitHub Actions

-A Github action to generate values schema json file by using helm plugin [helm-values-schema-json](https://github.com/losisin/helm-values-schema-json).
+A GitHub action to generate values schema json file by using helm plugin [helm-values-schema-json](https://github.com/losisin/helm-values-schema-json).
 It always uses latetst version of the plugin.

 ## Usage